codatio/codat-docs/docs/underwriting/setting-up.md

 ### <input type="checkbox" unchecked /> Enable the Assess product

-In the [Products](https://app.codat.io/settings/products) section of the Codat Portal, find **Assess** in the list of products and toggle the switch to enable it.
-This also enables the data types required by the product, for example, `balanceSheet` and `profitAndLoss` used by the demo app.
+In the [Products](https://app.codat.io/settings/products) section of the Codat Portal, find **Assess** in the list of products and enable it.
+The data types required by this product will be configured automatically.
+For example, `balanceSheet` and `profitAndLoss` will be enabled, which are used by this demo app.

-In this app, we are using the [categorization](https://docs.codat.io/assess/reports/enhanced-financials/categorize-accounts) feature provided by Assess.
-It allows you to perform automating decisioning based on the categorized chart of accounts.
+We use Assess' [categorization](https://docs.codat.io/assess/reports/enhanced-financials/categorize-accounts) feature.
+It allows you to perform automating decisioning based on the categorized accounts.

 ### <input type="checkbox" unchecked /> Check your auth flow settings